Hilarion of Kiev: Biography

 In 1920s Russian historian Mikhail Prisyolkov introduced a theory according to which Hilarion became a monk under a name of Nikon and settled in Kiev Cave Monastery.
 He supposedly is the same Nikon who compiled the so-called 1073 Caves Chronicles.
-Other archaeographers (Aleksey Shakhmatov) conjecture that Hilarion was one of compilers of the Ancient Chronicle Manuscript at the courtship of Yaroslav the Wise in 1030s.
+Other archaeographers, such as Aleksey Shakhmatov, conjecture that Hilarion was one of compilers of the Ancient Chronicle Manuscript at the courtship of Yaroslav the Wise in 1030s.